rocicorp/replicache/README.md

 Replicache identifies each change (or *Mutation*) that originates on the Replicache Client with a *MutationID*.

-Your service must track the last MutationID it has processed for each client, and return it to Replicache in the Client View response.
+Your service must store the last MutationID it has processed for each client, and return it to Replicache in the Client View response.
 This allows Replicache to know when it can discard the speculative version of that change from the client.

 Depending on how your service is built, storing MutationIDs can be done a number of ways.
 But typically you'll store them in the same database as your user data and update them transactionally as part of each mutation.